MattSegal/devblog/content/is-django-too-slow.md

 Choosing languages, frameworks and optimisations is an engineering decision, and in all engineering decisions there are competing tradeoffs to be considered, at least at the [Pareto frontier](https://en.wikipedia.org/wiki/Pareto_efficiency).

-If raw performance was all we cared about, we'd just write all our web apps in raw assembly.
+If raw performance was all we cared about, then we'd just write all our web apps in assembly.

 ![web development in assembly]({attach}/img/assembly.webp)